Feeding your fish an improper diet is as common a mistake as overfeeding.

 To accommodate feeding preferences and habits, fish food is available in many shapes and sizes: flakes, pellets (sinking and floating), live foods, frozen, dried food, small, medium, and large for all species in various sizes and forms.

 In nature, fish scavenge for food all day long, detecting food by various techniques such as movement, smell, visually, taste, color, and flavor.
 In aquariums fish need to be “trained” to eat food that otherwise would not be part of their diet.

-Fish food consists basically of proteins, carbohydrates, fiber, fats, vitamins, and minerals.
+Aquarium fish food consists basically of proteins, carbohydrates, fiber, fats, vitamins, and minerals.
 The diet is composed based on nutritional needs:

 Values are in %, average moisture content 6-10% and ~ 40% of carbohydrates.